whitesmith/langchain-semantic-length-example-selector/README.md

-# LangChain SemanticSimilarityLengthBasedExampleSelector
+# 🦜️🔗 LangChain.js Semantic Similarity Length Based Example Selector
-LangChain.js offers a SemanticSimilarityExampleSelector and a LengthBasedExampleSelector, however what if you need both?
-This package solves that issue by combining both selectors into the SemanticSimilarityLengthBasedExampleSelector.
+When you want to provide examples as context for a LLM you can use LangChain.js ["Select by length"](https://js.langchain.com/docs/modules/model_io/prompts/example_selectors/length_based) or ["Select by similarity"](https://js.langchain.com/docs/modules/model_io/prompts/example_selectors/similarity) Prompt Selectors.
+However what if you need to select by similarity while ensuring a max length?
+This package solves that issue by combining the `LengthBasedExampleSelector` and the `SemanticSimilarityExampleSelector` into the `SemanticSimilarityLengthBasedExampleSelector`.

 ### Install package